ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 |
 | ## Add AG Grid to Your Project
 |
-| For the purposes of this tutorial, we are going to scaffold an Vue app with
+| For the purposes of this tutorial, we are going to scaffold a Vue app with
 | [Vue CLI](https://cli.vuejs.org/).
 Don't worry if your project has a different configuration.
 | Ag-Grid and its Vue wrapper are distributed as NPM packages, which should work with any common
 | Vue project module bundler setup.
 Let's follow the [Vue CLI instructions](https://cli.vuejs.org/) -